mhsantosss/UrubuDoPix/README.md

 Use docker-compose up --build

-# what is this????????

-This is sql server containerizerd
+# This is sql server containerizerd